Cognitive behavioural therapy

 Counselling Directory Content Team

-Reviewed by Diane Masterson
+task_alt Reviewed by Diane Masterson

-Last updated 8th November 2022 | Next update due 7th November 2025
+Last updated 11th July 2024 | Next update due 11th July 2027

-Cognitive behavioural therapy (CBT) is a talking therapy that helps you manage problems by encouraging you recognise how your thoughts can affect your feelings and behaviour.
+Cognitive behavioural therapy (CBT) is a talking therapy that helps you manage problems by encouraging you to recognise how your thoughts can affect your feelings and behaviour.
 CBT combines a cognitive approach (examining your thoughts) with a behavioural approach (the things you do).
 It aims to break overwhelming problems down into smaller parts, making them easier to manage.

 Counsellor Marian Hanson explains CBT in this short video:

 Unlike some other therapies, CBT is rooted in the present and looks to the future.
-While past events and experiences are considered during the sessions, the focus is more on current concerns.
+While past events and experiences are considered during the sessions, the focus is on current concerns.
 During a CBT session, your therapist will help you understand any negative thought patterns you have.
-You will learn how they affect you and most importantly, what can be done to change them.
+You will learn how they affect you and, most importantly, what can be done to change them.

 CBT looks at how both cognitive and behavioural processes affect one another and aims to help you get out of negative cycles.
 The emphasis on behavioural or cognitive approaches will depend on the issue you are facing.
-For example, if you are suffering from anxiety or depression, the focus may be on the cognitive approach.
+For example, if you are experiencing anxiety or depression, the focus may be on the cognitive approach.
 If you have a condition that causes unhelpful behaviour (such as obsessive-compulsive disorder), the focus is likely to be the behavioural approach.

 This type of therapy is particularly helpful for those with specific issues.
 This is because it is very practical (rather than insight-based) and looks at solving the problem.
-Some of the people that may benefit from CBT include:
+Some of the concerns that may benefit from CBT include:

-• Those with depression and/or anxiety.
+• depression and/or anxiety

-• People with post-traumatic stress disorder (PTSD).
+• post-traumatic stress disorder (PTSD)

-• People who are experiencing sleeping problems, such as insomnia.
+• sleeping problems, such as insomnia.

 In some cases, CBT is used for people with long-standing health problems, such as chronic pain or irritable bowel syndrome (IBS).
 While the therapy cannot cure physical illness, it can help people cope better with the symptoms and lower stress levels.

-CBT has become one of the most popular forms of talk therapy and is recommended by the National Institute for Health and Care Excellence (NICE) for common mental health conditions, like depression and anxiety.
+CBT has become one of the most popular forms of talk therapy and is recommended by the National Institute for Health and Care Excellence (NICE) for common mental health conditions, such as depression and anxiety.
 During the treatment, your therapist will work with you to help you focus on the "here and now".
 They will help you recognise how past events may have shaped your thinking and behaviours, teaching you how to not only adapt your thoughts but manage them.

 What to expect from CBT

 CBT can be provided on a one-to-one basis, or as part of group therapy.
 Whichever format you choose, the relationship you have with your therapist should be a collaborative one.
 This means that you will take an active involvement in the therapy and have a voice when it comes to future progression.
-The issues you discuss with your therapist will be in confidence and without judgement to help you gain a new perspective.
+The issues you discuss with your cognitive behavioural therapist will be in confidence and without judgment to help you gain a new perspective.

-The course of CBT can be anywhere from six weeks to six months, depending on your circumstance.
+The course of CBT can be anywhere from six weeks to six months, depending on your circumstances.
 Usually, you will attend one session a week, with each session lasting between 50 minutes to an hour.
 At the start of your treatment, you will meet your therapist and discuss why you are seeking CBT.
 You will be able to outline what you hope to gain from CBT and set goals for the future.

 Together with your therapist, you will work on the content and structure of your sessions.
 Your therapist may also set you certain tasks to do after the sessions at home.

 As your therapy progresses, you will take a more prominent role in the sessions.
-You will start to decide on the content and structure of the session, without the help of your therapist.
+You will start to decide on the content and structure of the session, without the help of your cognitive behavioural therapist.
 The idea is that once your treatment is over, you should feel confident and comfortable enough to continue the work on your own.

 CBT helps me to recognise my negative thoughts, to break the habit of these thoughts, and to find a more positive way of thinking.
 So far, it’s helped me greatly, and I am grateful I’ve had the chance to go through with my sessions.
 I have almost finished my sessions now and am using the techniques learned daily.
-I would highly recommend CBT.

 How does CBT work?

-Cognitive behavioural therapy looks to help you make sense of what can feel like an overwhelming problem by breaking it down into more manageable parts.
+Cognitive behavioural therapy aims to help you make sense of what can feel like an overwhelming problem by breaking it down into more manageable parts.
 These smaller parts are your thoughts, feelings, actions and even physical sensations.
 These elements are interconnected and can often trap you in a negative spiral.

 Rather than accepting the negative thought patterns, CBT aims to show you other ways of reacting so you can break out of negative cycles.
 Instead of thinking that you are a failure when a relationship ends, you can choose to learn from your mistakes and move on.
 This new way of thinking may result in you feeling more energised and confident, helping you meet new people and one day, start a new relationship.

-While this is a simplified example, it does illustrate how easy it is to get trapped in negative cycles and how changing the way you think and behave can affect you in a significant way.
+While this is a simplified example, it does show how easy it is to get trapped in negative cycles and how changing the way you think and behave can affect you in a significant way.
 In CBT, you will learn to recognise your thoughts, behaviours and feelings while learning other, potentially more helpful ways of thinking and behaving.

 As well as identifying negative thought patterns, CBT can teach you the skills you need to help you deal with different problems.
 The hope is that once you develop these coping skills, you will be able to use them in the future, whenever you may need them.

 For example, if you have a phobia or suffer from anxiety, you may discover that avoiding certain situations can actually increase your fears.
 Confronting the fears in a gradual and manageable way can help you gain faith in your ability to cope.
-If you suffer from depression, your therapist may ask you to note down your thoughts so you can explore them in a more realistic way.
+If you have depression, your therapist may ask you to note down your thoughts so you can explore them in a more realistic way.
 This can help you gain perspective and start to break the negative cycle.

 What is guided discovery in CBT?

-Guided discovery is a technique some therapists use to help you reflect on the way you process information.
+Guided discovery is a technique some cognitive behavioural therapists use to help you reflect on the way you process information.
 This can encourage more open thinking which helps pave the way for changing unhelpful perceptions and behaviours.

 Used by cognitive therapists, guided discovery is a two-way, collaborative process that can help clients learn to develop different interpretations of their problems.
 Through collaboration, this can assist in creating and fostering a positive therapeutic relationship, whilst getting clients to focus on not only the problem, but also the solution.